 Together with New Zealand, Australia had the toughest border restrictions compared to any other country in the World.
 Which was a surprise on a number of fronts.

 Firstly Australia is known for its liberal ethos and these appeared tough.
 Secondly the speed at which the borders was sealed in March 2020 on the early onset of Covid was unexpected.
+Clearly the “quarantine” mindset associated with controlling entry of plants and animals comes to mind.

 Both countries are well known for protecting their Island nations from invasive alien species of flora and fauna.
 We see that every time we return home from overseas as Quarantine Officers go thru our luggage.
 And I am certain this played a major part in their decision to seal the borders at that speed.

-UK faltered multiple times including arrivals walking thru Heathrow unimpeded by health screening checks.
+UK faltered multiple times including arrivals walking thru Heathrow unimpeded by no health screening checks.
 This despite the ravages of Covid becoming abundantly clear by mid 2020.

 US was similar.
 In the meantime many nations in the Far East acted swiftly but not to the extent of imposing border closures.